recruit-ai-mcp

 Company names and figures in these screens are all fictional demo data.

-Internally, the project uses an active qualification framework to turn messy evidence into comparable deal signals.
+The inherited deal-intelligence tools use an active qualification framework to turn messy customer evidence into comparable deal signals.
 MEDDPICC is the bundled default B2B framework, and QF-v2 adds guarded custom framework support so teams can copy a preset and adapt the criteria to their own sales motion.
-You do not need to be a sales expert to use the tool; the user-facing output is framed as health, missing information, risk signals, customer themes, and next questions.
+You do not need to be a sales expert to use the compatibility tools; the user-facing output is framed as health, missing information, risk signals, customer themes, and next questions.

 Dimension